 CSU is committed to excellence, setting the standard for public higher education in teaching, research, and service for the benefit of the citizens of Colorado, the United States, and the world.
 The University is committed to imparting core values: accountability, engaging in civic responsibilities, promoting freedom of expression, demonstrating inclusiveness and diversity, encouraging innovation, acting with integrity and mutual respect, and providing opportunity and access to all.

 What is CSU’s relationship with MIRA?

-CSU Todos Santos Center is an international center for Colorado State University; the center is independent and acts on its own accord for all activities, research and operations.
+The Center is an international extension of Colorado State University; the Center is independent and acts on its own accord for all activities, research, and operations.